-- a) Clean up any spills, wipe down sticky places - b) Return any moved furniture to its appropriate/original place - c) Refrigerators clean up
+- a) Clean up any spills, wipe down sticky places

+- b) Return any moved furniture to its appropriate/original place

+- c) Refrigerators

+- 1. Follow up with people's rank food;

+- 2. Throw away unlabeled or spoiled food;

 Generally, see to it that the Limonaia looks as spotless and sparkling new as the condition in which it was found.
 It is imperative that the space is respected in order for the privilege of using the Limonaia to be extended for the duration of the semester.